apache/horaedb-client-java/docs/streaming.md

 ## Stream API
-CeresDB supports streaming query and writing which is suitable for large amounts of data.
+HoraeDB supports streaming query and writing which is suitable for large amounts of data.

 ### Stream Write API